Hybrid quantum-classical machine learning for generative chemistry and drug design: Introduction

-An ultimate implementation of quantum machine-learning algorithms requires the development of fault-tolerant QPUs~\cite{Biamonte2017}, which is an outstanding challenging.
+Exploring the full potential of quantum machine-learning algorithms requires the development of fault-tolerant hardware~\cite{Biamonte2017}, which is not yet accessible.
 Meanwhile, readily available noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018} provide a test-bed for the development and testing of quantum machine-learning algorithms for practical problems of modest size.
-Specifically, quantum annealing processors~\cite{Johnson2011} could potentially enable more efficient solving quadratic unconstrained binary optimization problems and approximating sampling from the thermal distributions of transverse Ising systems.
-These applications make the attractive in the context of machine learning as tools both for solving optimization problems~\cite{Neven2008,Neven2012,Lidar2013,Lidar2017} and sampling~\cite{Andriyash2016,Perdomo-Ortiz2018,Melko2018,Dixit2021}.
+For example, quantum annealing processors~\cite{Johnson2011} could potentially enable more efficient solving quadratic unconstrained binary optimization problems and approximating sampling from the thermal distributions of transverse Ising systems.
+These applications are attractive in the context of machine learning as tools both for solving optimization problems~\cite{Neven2008,Neven2012,Lidar2013,Lidar2017} and sampling~\cite{Andriyash2016,Perdomo-Ortiz2018,Melko2018,Dixit2021}.
+Gate-based architectures are also of interest for machine learning~\cite{Biamonte2017}, in particular, in the context of quantum GANs, which are a subject of intensive research~\cite{Lloyd2018,Killoran2018,Aspuru-Guzik2019,Woerner2019,Pan2021} including recent demonstration of learning and generation of hand-written digit images on a quantum processor~\cite{Pan2021}.

-In this work, we prototyped a discrete variational autoencoder (DVAE,~\cite{khoshaman2018quantum}), whose latent generative process is implemented in the form of a Restricted Boltzmann Machine (RBM) of a small enough size to fit readily available annealers.
-We trained the network on D-Wave annealer and generated $4290$ novel chemical structures with medicinal chemistry and synthetic accessibility properties in the ranges typical for molecules from ChEMBL.
-Hence, we demonstrated that such hybrid architectures might allow practical machine learning applications for generative chemistry and drug design.
-Once the hardware matures, the RBM could be turned into Quantum Boltzman Machine (QBM) and the whole system might be transformed into a Quantum VAE (QVAE,~\cite{khoshaman2018quantum}) and sample from richer non-classical distributions.
+In this work, we prototyped a discrete variational autoencoder (DVAE, see Ref.~\cite{khoshaman2018quantum}), whose latent generative process is implemented in the form of a Restricted Boltzmann Machine (RBM) of a small enough size to fit readily available annealers.
+We trained the network on D-Wave annealer and generated $2331$ novel chemical structures with medicinal chemistry and synthetic accessibility properties in the ranges typical for molecules from ChEMBL.
+Hence, we demonstrated that the hybrid architecture might allow practical machine learning applications for generative chemistry and drug design.
+Once the hardware matures, the RBM could be turned into Quantum Boltzman Machine (QBM), and the whole system might be transformed into a Quantum VAE (QVAE,~\cite{khoshaman2018quantum}) and sample from richer non-classical distributions.